fromsantanu/fromsantanu/README.md

 - [**Basic SQL concept Understanding (BSU)**](https://github.com/fromsantanu/BSU-Main) :  The section covers basic MySQL knowledge with standard SQL techniques that are commonly required to store and retrieve data.
 -->

-### Case Studies
+### Case Studies on Healthcare and Epideiology
-- [**Exploratory Data Analysis (EDA)**](https://github.com/fromsantanu/EDA-Main) : Includes basic charting methods like line chart, bar chart, histogram, pie chart and scatter charts.
+- [**Cases of Exploratory Data Analysis (EDA)**](https://github.com/fromsantanu/EDA-Main) : Includes basic charting methods like line chart, bar chart, histogram, pie chart and scatter charts.
 It also include the methods of data cleaning and preparation etc.
-- [**Descriptive Statistics (DST)**](https://github.com/fromsantanu/DST-Main) : The scope includes application of mean, medean and mode, varience, covarience, standard deviation, and concept of quartiles and quantiles.
+- [**Uses of Descriptive Statistics (DST)**](https://github.com/fromsantanu/DST-Main) : The scope includes application of mean, medean and mode, varience, covarience, standard deviation, and concept of quartiles and quantiles.
-- [**Inferential Statistics (IST)**](https://github.com/fromsantanu/IST-Main) : The scope include advanced charting with probaility distributions, hypothesis tesing, regression options, ANOVA testing etc.
+- [**Application of Inferential Statistics (IST)**](https://github.com/fromsantanu/IST-Main) : The scope include advanced charting with probaility distributions, hypothesis tesing, regression options, ANOVA testing etc.
 <!--

 - [Infectious Disease Modeling (IDM) (Comming soon) (Currently disabled)](#) : It will include python scripts for different disease tracking models like SIR, SIER, SIS etc. with examples of disease like Covid, Dengue, TB etc.